sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/microsoft_adfs.md

     trust identifier, (including the URL scheme)
   * For the remaining pages in the wizard, follow the normal steps.
-* Fix the connectivity issue from ADFS to Sourcegraph by adding the appropriate firewall rule or by authorizing Sourcegraph's TLS certificate on the Windows Server machine running ADFS.
+* Fix the connectivity issue from ADFS to Sourcegraph by adding the appropriate firewall rule or by authorizing Sourcegraph's TLS certificate on the Windows Server host running ADFS.

 ### Error prefetching SAML service provider metadata